12345amu/passportjs-workshopper/exercises/localsession/problem.md

-# Exercise: Local Authentication with Passport.js (CLI)
+## Problem: Implement Session-Based Authentication with Passport.js

 ## Objective:
 In this exercise, you will implement local authentication using Passport.js for a command-line interface (CLI).
 You will authenticate a user based on a username and password, and if successful, you will simulate session management by printing a session-active message.